-Finally note, that since 2017 the GitHub upstream project is monitored by Travis CI (in addition to earlier multi-platform build-bots which occasionally do not work), replaced since 2021 by a dedicated NUT CI farm.
+Finally note, that since 2017 the GitHub upstream project was monitored by Travis CI (in addition to earlier multi-platform buildbots which occasionally did not work), replaced since 2021 by a dedicated NUT CI farm and a number of free cloud CI resources to test some 200-300 scenarios with different combinations of build environments and tooling implementations.

 This means that if your posted improvements are based on current NUT "master" branch, the resulting pull request should get tested for a number of scenarios automatically.
-If your code adds a substantial feature, consider extending the Jenkinsfile-dynamatrix and/or ci\build.sh scripts in the workspace root to add another BUILD\TYPE to the matrix of tests run in parallel.
+If your code adds a substantial feature, consider extending the Jenkinsfile-dynamatical and/or ci\build.sh scripts in the workspace root to add another BUILD\TYPE to the matrix of tests run in parallel.

-4 Creating a new driver to support another device
+5 Creating a new driver to support another device

-This version of the page reflects NUT release v2.8.2 with codebase committed 440ca2348 at 2024-04-01T22:07:23+02:00 Options, features and capabilities in current development (and future releases) are detailed on the main site and may differ from ones described here.
+This version of the page reflects NUT release v2.8.3 with codebase commited c0acf09af at 2025-04-21T23:59:59+00:00 Options, features and capabilities in current development (and future releases) are detailed on the main site and may differ from ones described here.